Relief at source is a way of giving tax relief on contributions a member makes to their pension scheme.

 How relief at source works

 A member making a contribution to their pension scheme will get tax relief at the relevant basic rate.
 The amount paid to the scheme is treated as having had an amount equivalent to basic rate tax deducted.

-The scheme administrator claims the basic rate tax relief from HM Revenue and Customs (HMRC) and adds it to the pension pot.
+The scheme administrator claims the basic rate tax relief from HMRC and adds it to the pension pot.
 This applies whether or not the member pays tax.

 For example if the relevant basic rate was 20%, and a member wants to make a £100 contribution they’ll only need to pay £80 into their pension scheme.
 The scheme administrator reclaims £20 from HMRC and puts this into the scheme making up the pension contribution to £100.